This post is also available in: French

-The food tasted fresh, light and flavorsome and I’d highly recommend this experience to any foodies seeking an authentic cookery experience.
+The food tasted fresh, light, and flavorsome and I’d highly recommend this experience to any foodies seeking an authentic cookery experience.

 Where To Stay In Luang Prabang

 Luang Prabang has a huge range of accommodation options, with everything from simple guesthouses and budget backpacker hostels, to luxury hotels and spa resorts.
 Therefore, even the most discerning traveler is well catered for and you’re sure to find something to suit your taste and budget.
-During my recent trip to Laos, I was lucky enough to stay in the boutique Villa Santi Hotel & Resort, a complex that combines bungalows, suites and hotel rooms in lush, tropical surrounds.
+During my recent trip to Laos, I was lucky enough to stay in the boutique Villa Santi Hotel & Resort, a complex that combines bungalows, suites, and hotel rooms in lush, tropical surrounds.

 The Villa Santi Resort and Spa is the more luxurious part of the complex which comprises of Deluxe Rooms, Suites and Villas.
-These rooms have been designed with comfort in mind, with large double beds (mosquito net included), deep bathtubs and spectacular views of the countryside.
+These rooms have been designed with comfort in mind, with large double beds (mosquito net included), deep bathtubs, and spectacular views of the countryside.

 The suites and villas also boast spacious lounge areas with sofas, dining tables, and additional televisions as well as having private balconies or verandas from which you can enjoy the views.
-Guests are offered complimentary bottled water, a daily fruit basket and plush bathrobes and slippers to make your stay even more luxurious.
+Guests are offered complimentary bottled water, a daily fruit basket, and plush bathrobes and slippers to make your stay even more luxurious.

-The Villa Santi Resort and Spa also features a tranquil wellness area which offers guests the space to relax and rejuvenate with a range of face and body treatments available.
+The Villa Santi Resort and Spa also features a tranquil wellness area that offers guests the space to relax and rejuvenate with a range of face and body treatments available.
 When not indulging in spa treatments, guests can dine at the on-site Torseng Restaurant, enjoy drinks at the Sakuna Bar or unwind in the swimming pool which also features an additional pool bar where you can grab a cocktail to sip in the sun.

 The Villa Santi Hotel is the smaller part of the complex with just 20 designer rooms, housed in a century-old royal mansion in the center of Luang Prabang.
-Guests can choose between Deluxe Rooms, Junior Suites and the Royal Suite, each of which offers comfortable beds and quality in-room facilities.
+Guests can choose between Deluxe Rooms, Junior Suites, and the Royal Suite, each of which offers comfortable beds and quality in-room facilities.
 The suites are larger and more spacious and feature additional lounge and dining areas for added comfort and convenience.

 Guests staying at the Villa Santi Hotel can enjoy dinner at the Princess Restaurant, drinks at the Lobby Bar and can cool down in the on-site Elephant Plunge Pool in the garden.